Helloooomj/Helloooomj/README.md

 - 👋 Hi, I’m @Helloooomj
-- 👀 I’m interested in software engineering and the cybersecurity space
+- 👀 I’m interested in software/web dev and the cybersecurity space
 - 🌱 I’m currently learning CS basics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/they
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a black belt in TKD

 <!---
 Helloooomj/Helloooomj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.